Understanding Cochlear Implants

 What are the disadvantages and risks?

-Cochlear implant surgery is very safe, but as with any invasive surgery, risks include bleeding, infection, and risks related to general anesthesia.
-Specific complications related to implantation surgery are rare, but may include:
+Cochlear implant surgery is very safe, but as with any surgery, possible problems include bleeding, infection, and issues related to general anesthesia.
+Specific complications include:

-- nerve damage, resulting in facial weakness or paralysis
+- nerve damage, causing facial weakness or paralysis

 - dizziness or balance problems